 The 10/22 was immediately popular upon its release, being one of the first modern rifles chambered in .22 Long Rifle which was designed as a quality adult gun and not a cheap rifle for kids to play with.
 Its easy handling characteristics, negligible recoil and inexpensive ammunition make it ideal for young or inexperienced shooters.
 It is very popular for small-game hunters and those who want an inexpensive rifle firing inexpensive ammunition for target and plinking use.

 Taking into consideration what kind of rifle the Ruger 10/22 rifle is, it is clear that buying a super expensive long range sniper scope for it will be absurd!
-The best scope for ruger 10/22 rifles should be:
+The ideal scope for ruger 10/22 rifles should be:

 Affordable - Looking at the MSRP for Ruger 10/22 rifles on Ruger's site, it is a rifle that retails for between $250 and $599 (prices at the time of writing.
 For up to date prices, check Ruger's product page for the rifle here).
 Buying a scope that is more expensive than the rifle itself just won't make sense for the regular users.